Zero CO2 Monozukuri

 (4) Reducing CO2 Emissions within Logistics Activities

-DENSO strives to reduce CO2 from logistics through distribution improvements.
+DENSO strives to reduce CO2 emissions from logistics through distribution improvements.

 In Japan, we consign distribution operations to DENSO Logitem Corporation, a subsidiary, and work together to promote CO2 emissions reduction at specified shippers in efforts to fulfill our social responsibility.
 Specifically, we are cooperating with a focus on a composite program that includes the following measures: